Azure

 #Desktop

-Azure Linux desktop leases use the standard VNC path: Xvfb, a lightweight desktop session, x11vnc bound to 127.0.0.1:5900, and an SSH local tunnel created by crabbox vnc.
+Azure Linux desktop leases use the standard VNC path: resize-capable TigerVNC, a lightweight XFCE session, VNC bound to 127.0.0.1:5900, and an SSH local tunnel created by crabbox vnc.
 Azure native Windows desktop leases use the shared managed Windows bootstrap to install TightVNC, create the local crabbox administrator, enable auto-logon, and expose VNC only through an SSH tunnel.
-Azure WSL2 leases enable WSL, VirtualMachinePlatform, and HypervisorPlatform, update the WSL kernel, import the Ubuntu rootfs, and prepare the Linux-side crabbox-ready toolchain.
-Azure Windows still does not provision browser/code targets.
+The OpenSSH, Git for Windows, and TightVNC downloads are pinned and SHA-256 verified before extraction or execution.
+Azure WSL2 leases enable WSL, VirtualMachinePlatform, and HypervisorPlatform, update the WSL kernel, verify and import a versioned Ubuntu rootfs, and prepare the Linux-side crabbox-ready toolchain.
+Azure Windows does not provision browser/code targets.

 #Cleanup